shivalingabaddipalli/shivalingabaddipalli.github.io/_teaching/Structural Analysis.md

 location: "Loagn, Utah, USA"
 ---

-I was assigned a teaching assistantship in the "CEE-3020: Structural Analysis" taught by Dr. Mohsen Zaker Esteghamati.
-The primary duties of the course include conducting tutorial sessions (through TA office hours) assisting in assignments, and grade evaluation.
+I was assigned a teaching assistantship in the "CEE-3020: Structural Analysis" course taught by Dr. Mohsen Zaker Esteghamati.
+The primary duties of the course include conducting tutorial sessions (through TA office hours) assisting in lecture slides, assignments, and grade evaluation.